deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 openstack subnet list --os-cloud=openstack_cloud2
 ```

 This will return in two subnets.
 One for the first, one for the second cloud.
-Set the templates' `subnet` key to the results' `Name` key.
+Set the template's `subnet` keys to the respective results' `Name` key.

 ### Instances

 BiBiGrid needs to know `type` and `image` for each server.
-Since those are often identical for the workers,
+Since those are often identical for multiple workers,
 you can simply use the `count` key to indicate multiple workers with the same `type` and `image`.

-As images and flavors differ between clouds, we check image and type for each cloud.

 #### Image
 Images are virtual disks with a bootable operating system.
 Choosing an image means choosing the operating